hhuslamlab/website/docs/wsl.md

 # WSL2
+The Windows Subsystem for Linux enables you to run a GNU/Linux environment on Windows, without a virtual machine or dualboot setup.
+WSL2 also runs a Linux Kernel.

 This guide will help you install WSL2 and show you some basic folder structure navigation.
 You can also learn how to setup other software on WSL2, like Python, R, Jupyter Notebook and more.

 ---